Skip to content

 Profile

-Stephen Kresovich joined Clemson University in July 2013 as the Robert and Lois Coker Trustees Endowed Chair of Genetics in the Department of Plant and Environmental Sciences.
-In this role, Dr. Kresovich serves as director of the Advanced Plant Technology Program.
-This initiative is charged to integrate advances in genetics and genomics to solve problems in agriculture, the environment, and human health.
-Our activities focus on building coordinated crop breeding and genetics programs to support stakeholders in South Carolina.
+Dr. Kresovich has worked at Clemson University since 2013 as the Robert and Lois Coker Trustees Chair of Genetics in the Department of Plant and Environmental Sciences.
+In addition, Dr. Kresovich serves as director of the Advanced Plant Technology Program and the South Carolina Crop Improvement Association.
+These programs are charged to integrate advances in breeding, genetics, and genomics to solve problems in agriculture, the environment, and human health.
+In complement, he uses this foundation to link regional, national, and international programs addressing global food security and stakeholder benefits.

-Research addresses conservation and use of genetic and genomic resources of crop plants including sorghum, maize, and sugar cane.
-Dr. Kresovich has more than 175 peer-reviewed publications and also has developed a number of commercially released hybrids of sorghum and sugar cane.
+Dr. Kresovich’s internationally recognized research focuses on conservation genetics and improvement of crop plants including sorghum, sugar cane, and maize.
+Dr. Kresovich has more than 200 peer-reviewed publications and has developed a number of commercially released hybrids and germplasm of sugar cane and sorghum.
 Dr. Kresovich is a Fellow of the American Association for the Advancement of Science and the Crop Science Society of America.

 Research Interests

-Our research objectives are: (1) to identify genes of the sorghum, sugar cane, and maize genomes impacting evolution, domestication or crop improvement, (2) to characterize and understand the relationship between DNA sequence variation and desirable phenotypes, (3) to characterize molecular and phenotypic diversity of sorghum, sugar cane, and maize in natural populations, landraces, and elite germplasm, and (4) to develop and test strategies to efficiently discover, conserve, and use variation in natural populations and genebank collections by integrating current advances in genomics, bioinformatics, and plant genetics/breeding.
+Dr. Kresovich’s research objectives are: (1) to identify and validate genes impacting evolution, domestication or crop improvement; (2) to characterize and understand the relationship between DNA sequence variation and desirable phenotypes; (3) to characterize molecular and phenotypic diversity in natural populations, landraces, and elite germplasm; (4) to develop and test strategies to efficiently discover, conserve, and use variation in natural populations and genebank collections; and (5) to provide genetic tools, technologies, and methods to support national and international plant breeding programs.

 Links